 Terrorism Risk Insurance Program

-Before the 2001 terrorist attack on the World Trade Center and the Pentagon, insurance companies provided terrorism coverage virtually for free, since it was considered to be highly unlikely.
+Before the 2001 terrorist attack on the World Trade Center and the Pentagon, insurance companies provided terrorism coverage virtually for free, since it was deemed highly unlikely.
 Because the 2001 terrorist attacks caused insured property losses exceeding $25 billion, insurance companies started to exclude terrorism coverage.
 Even reinsurance companies were unwilling to reinsure policies in major urban areas deemed to be a focus of terrorist attacks.
 Consequently, some businesses could not obtain financing without protection against terrorism attacks.
 Since the economy was already faltering in 2001 and 2002, Congress enacted the Terrorism Risk Insurance Program (TRIP) as a reinsurance program that would reimburse insurance companies for losses suffered by providing terrorism coverage.
 TRIP was enacted in 2002, and extended several times, with the latest expiration date being December 31, 2020.

 Small Business Administration (SBA) Surety Bond Guarantee Program

 Large construction projects can be costly.
 If the contractor cannot complete the project on time, then the project owner may suffer a financial loss.
-However, in many cases, it is difficult to ascertain whether the contractor can complete the work satisfactorily, especially if the project is unique.
+However, it may be difficult to ascertain whether the contractor can complete the work satisfactorily, especially if the project is unique.
 Therefore, almost all large public projects and many large private projects require that the contractor be bonded.
 A surety bond is a type of bond created expressly for this purpose.
 The contractor pays the premium for the bond to the surety company, but the surety insures the project owner if the contractor fails to complete the project satisfactorily.

 A surety bond is a contract signed by a contractor, called the principal, and a surety company, to insure a third-party, called the obligee, that a project will be completed pursuant to the contract; otherwise, the surety will pay another contractor to complete the work.
 However, a surety company will only issue a bond for creditworthy contractors, particularly those with significant assets.
 Consequently, many small business owners are prevented from bidding on projects because they cannot be bonded based on their own creditworthiness.